ArkEcosystem/AIPs/AIPS/aip-1.md

 * Read the AIP to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to be accepted.
 * The title should accurately describe the content.
-* The AIP draft must have open discussion to the AIPs github as an open issue with correct naming.
+* The AIP  must have open discussion to the AIPs github as an open issue with correct naming.
 * Motivation and backward compatibility (when applicable) must be addressed.
 * The defined Layer header must be correctly assigned for the given specification.
 * Licensing terms must be acceptable for AIPs.